 - Over the Internet.
 You may submit your vote over the Internet any time prior to 11:59 p.m.
-ET on April 29, 2020 by following the instructions on notice of Internet availability or the proxy card. - By Mail.
+ET on May 16, 2021 by following the instructions on notice of Internet availability or the proxy card. - By Mail.
 You may submit your vote by mail by following the instructions on the proxy card.
-Please allow sufficient time for mailing as only proxy cards received by us prior to the annual meeting will be deemed valid and counted. - In Person.
-All stockholders of record may vote in person at the annual meeting.
-We will give you a ballot when you arrive.
-Please note, however, that if you are a beneficial owner of shares held in street name, in order to vote your shares in person at the annual meeting, you must obtain a legal proxy from the stockholder of record (which is your broker or custodian) that authorizes you to do so.
+Please allow sufficient time for mailing as only proxy cards received by us prior to the annual meeting will be deemed valid and counted. - At the Meeting.
+This year's annual meeting will be held entirely online to allow greater participation.
+Shareholders may participate in the annual meeting by visiting the following website: www.virtualshareholdermeeting.com/AVID2021.
+To participate in the annual meeting, you will need the 16-digit control number included on the notice of Internet availability, the proxy card or on the instructions that accompanied your proxy materials.
+Shares held in your name as the shareholder of record may be voted electronically during the annual meeting.
+Shares for which you are the beneficial owner but not the shareholder of record also may be voted electronically during the annual meeting.
+However, even if you plan to attend the annual meeting, the company recommends that you vote your shares in advance, so that your vote will be counted if you later decide not to attend the annual meeting.